learn-co-students/sinatra-user-auth-v-000/README.md

 end
 ```

 * Navigate to `localhost:9383/registrations/signup`.
-You should see a page that says `"Make me a sign up form!"`.
-Let's do it.
+You should see a page that says `"sign up below:"`.
+Let's make a sign up form!

 * Open up `app/views/registrations/signup.erb`.
 Our signup form needs a field for name, email and password.
 It needs to `POST` data to the `'/registrations'` path, so your form action should be `/registrations'` and your form method should be `POST`.